erikdubois/AntergosI3/README.md

 # What can you achieve?

+There is a fork where you can choose to have gaps between the windows.

 Yltra Flat Orange on Antergos I3
 Icons can be found at github
 https://github.com/erikdubois/Yltra-Flat - with gaps